 revised to reference GIP-3A and make other improvements.

-for seismic qualification.
-Various programs and projects continue to be
+qualification.
+Various programs and projects continue to be pursued to

 Equipment in Operating Reactors, Unresolved Safety Issue (USI) A-46,” U.S.